03 Jun Seven Myths about Ingrowing Toenails

 - Antibiotics will fix my ingrown toenail.

 If there is a splinter in your hand, you would not expect a tablet to get it out.
-The same goes for a splinter of nail protruding into your skin.
-For too long GP’s have been trying to use this as a quick fix.
-Don’t get me wrong, there is a place for antibiotics for treating terribly infected ingrown toenails, but this is really a last resort to settle things down and make sure you don’t get really sick.
+The same goes for a splinter of nails protruding into your skin.
+For too long I have been trying to use this as a quick fix.
+Don’t get me wrong, there is a place for antibiotics for treating infected ingrown toenails, but this is a last resort to settle things down and make sure you don’t get sick.
 But as antibiotic resistance is on the rise, and the fact antibiotics are not kind to your gut Flora, we must try and treat the nail locally before we start popping pills.
 The nail that is breaking the skin and causing all the pressure will still need to be trimmed so you can get better.
-A podiatrist has all the sterile, special instruments to do this, as well as local anaesthetic if needed.
+A podiatrist has all the sterile, special instruments to do this, as well as local anesthetic if needed.
 If you must have a dig around yourself, PLEASE, use antiseptic.
 Minimise the chance of making things worse for yourself.

 - If I have an ingrown toenail the whole nail has to be removed